- What is Rectal Cancer (Adenocarcinoma of the Rectum)

 If the rectal cancer has spread to bone and is causing pain, local radiotherapy can be very useful at controlling local symptoms.
 Because of the anatomical situation of the rectum, (relatively away from the other parts of the bowel) radiotherapy is often given after surgery as adjuvant treatment.
 For recurrent local disease, radiotherapy also has a really important part in stopping it from spreading.

 Improvement in rectal cancer symptoms is an important measurement.
 Specific monitoring may be by measurement of serum CEA.
 If curative surgical resection has been achieved, repeated checks on a yearly basis by colonoscopy are advisable.
-Imaging is normally carried out either by ultrasound or CT scanning to check for recurrence in the liver or lymph nodes.
+Imaging is normally carried out either by ultrasound or CT to check for recurrence in the liver or lymph nodes.
 For metastatic disease, serum CEA can be very helpful in gauging response to treatment.
 Abnormal liver function tests can be monitored and imaging of any soft tissue metastases such as in the liver or lung can be performed.

 The rectal cancer symptoms that may require attention are fatigue from anaemia and the feeling of tenesmus (wanting to open the bowels when there is no stool there can be particularly distressing, especially when it is painful).
 Rectal cancer patients may require treatment for visceral pain from liver metastases and less commonly for somatic pain from bone metastases.
 If lung metastases are present there may be pleural effusions causing breathlessness.
 Effusions may require drainage.